aneshas01/Anesha-Santhanam-Portfolio/Final-Project-Part2.md

 **Quotes on the Visualization:**

+"I like how the text is next to graphs so I can get an explanation immediately."

+"I want to see more demographic graphs such as on ethnicity."

+"It may be helpful to state the bottom line up front for each section and eliminate too much text."

+**Follow-Up Questions**

+1. The online vs in person graph was the clearest and really got to the point.
+2. The heatmap was a bit vague, more clarification is needed and maybe different colors.
+3. I noticed the titles first on the pages, they were helpful.
+4. The color scheme is too monotone, more colors would be nice.
+5. The takeaway is I should test my luck with online dating.
+I would like to know which apps though.

 ## Participant D: Research Findings

 Demographics: Age 23, South Asian, male, full-time employee , non-international, living in U.S., queer.